Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 to facilitate exchange of information and participation by those who

-cannot attend.
-Attendees will also need internet access even when
+cannot attend in person.
+Attendees will also need internet access

 2.6.4 Refreshment Services